arevolutioner/sillynium/ROADMAP.md

 Heres a pretty good timeline and idea of what needs to be done - contribute where and if you can!

-### 3.1 [draw_rect.html](HTML\CSS\JS/draw_rect.html) - Ensure canvas width/height = webpage body scrollwidth/scrollheight ###
+### 3.1 [draw_rect.html](HTML\CSS\JS/draw_rect.html) - Fix issue where canvas does not cover small top part of window ###
-Since we want to be able to draw boxes on the entire webpage, we need to ensure the canvas covers the entire webpage body.
-This can be achieved by ensuring the canvas matches the size and position of the webpage body.
+I believe this is caused by the label for drawing tool potentially offsetting the canvas?
+Needs to be fixed so canvas covers entire page.

 ### 3.2 [draw_rect.html](HTML\CSS\JS/draw_rect.html) - Synchronise iframe scrolling with webpage (parent) scrolling ###
 Right now only the iframe scrolls.
 The webpage and iframe must be in sync and scrolling together, so that boxes line up with the correct elements.